Customers are the reason why brands are shaped or shaken.

 Customers expect relevant answers to their queries delivered over the touchpoint and channel of their choice.
 Not having a competent team can create the worst customer service examples.

-89% of consumers switched businesses due to negative customer service and shared their negative experiences online.
+89% of consumers switched businesses due to bad customer service and shared their negative experiences online.

 Best practices for improving team efficiency.